 - Remove the numbing cream and cleanse the treatment area again.

-- Some may opt to apply rubbing alcohol to skin after cleansing to prevent infection.
-This can be drying to the skin and irritating to the eyes, so be cautious.
+- Some may apply rubbing alcohol to their skin after cleansing to prevent infection.
+However, this can dry the skin and irritate the eyes, so be cautious.

-- Press and hold the on button to your Dr. Pen for 3 seconds until it turns on.
+- Press and hold the on-button on your Dr. Pen for 3 seconds until it turns on.
 You will feel it buzzing.

 - Set the speed and depth.